karstdiver/checklister/README.md

 - **Documentation**: Write and update help, developer, and user documentation
 - **Release Candidate**: Produce a deployable release candidate after all features are tested and documented
 - **Multi-Session Guarded**: Plan and implement multiple concurrent checklist sessions as a privilege-guarded feature
-- **Firebase Costs & Cleanup**: Estimate and monitor Firebase costs for new features (multi-session, audit logs, etc.), and implement cleanup strategies (TTL, Cloud Functions)
+- **Firebase Costs & Cleanup**: Monitor Firebase costs for new features (multi-session, audit logs, etc.)
-- **Anonymous TTL Cascade**: Add TTL to anonymous user documents and related data, and set up cascading deletion (Cloud Function or TTL on related collections)
+- **Anonymous TTL Cascade**: Monitor and optimize TTL cascade performance for anonymous user cleanup

 ---